kubernetes-sigs/kubespray/docs/recover-control-plane.md

 ## Caveats

 * The playbook has only been tested with fairly small etcd databases.
-* If your new control plane nodes have new ip addresses you may have to change settings in various places.
 * There may be disruptions while running the playbook.
 * There are absolutely no guarantees.